 For about ten years I had the pleasure of working together with the talented Assembly / C++ coder Reinier van Vliet, and the virtuosic music composer Ramon Braumuller.
 We started as a team called EAR (Electronic Audio Recordings), aiming to produce music for computer games using a selfmade chiptune music editor called SIDmon, referring to the legendary SID audio chip of the Commodore 64 computer, which we owned before the Amiga was introduced.

 Reinier and I traveled to the Personal Computer World (PCW) Show in London in the late 1980s to offer our services to publishers like Ocean, Elite and Hewson, but we soon realized that publishers were looking for developers of complete games, not just music.
 So we started creating complete games by the name of Soft Eyes (a.k.a.
-'Softeyes'), which later changed into Team Hoi, after our game Hoi became an international hit.
+'Softeyes'), which later changed into Team Hoi, after our game Hoi became widely known among worldwide Amiga users.

 We were among the very first game developers in the Netherlands.
 When we formed our team in the late 1980s, we were still high school students.
 There were no game production companies in Holland yet, there was no game development education, and no internet or search engines yet.
 We had to learn our skills from books and by analyzing existing games.
 In order to make a game run smoothly, computers like the Commodore range required developers to fully take over the system in order to fully utilize the limited hardware capacity.
 When you did that, you could not make use of existing libraries or other digital resources, but had to create everything from scratch yourself.
 This included a disk loader, protection against illegal copying, the game engine, a custom level editor, a complete custom font in order to display text and scores, all of the code, all graphics and animation, all music and sound effects, and so on.
 We used our self-made music editors (SIDmon and Digital Mugician) for chiptunes featuring generated synth sounds, to make the soundtrack fit in the small amount of available RAM.